kpal81xd/docs.krunker.io/docs/README.md

-# Welcome to the KrunkScript Documentation
+# Welcome to the Krunker Documentation

 ---